ahany42/ParallelKMeanSegmentation/README.md

 # ParallelKMeansSegmentation

 This project implements parallel grayscale image segmentation using the 1D K-Means algorithm with MPI (Message Passing Interface) in C++.
-It processes grayscale images by clustering pixel intensities to generate segmented images with distinct grayscale shades.
+It processes grayscale or rgb images by clustering pixel intensities to generate segmented images with distinct grayscale shades.

 ## Overview
 Image segmentation is the process of separating different objects in an image based on pixel intensities or other attributes.
 This project focuses on:
-- Reading a grayscale image as input.
+- Reading a grayscale or rgb image as input.
 - Clustering pixel intensities using K-Means with a specified number of clusters (e.g., 3 for three regions).
 - Replacing pixels in each cluster with the mean intensity of that cluster to produce the final segmented image.